4 mental health tips which will have a positive effect on your sex life

 Mental health and sexual desire go hand in hand.
-With the help these tips, you will naturally increase your well-being as well as your libido!
+With these tips, you will naturally increase your well-being and your libido!

 Share

-It is particularly important that sex in itself does not become a factor of stress in your life.
-The feeling of having to sleep with someone out of a sense of duty is an enormous emotional burden nobody should have to carry.
-Before this happens, you should take the time to listen to yourself, clearly communicate your limits and never let yourself be put under any sort of pressure.
-Sometimes, we don’t want to have sex because our focus is just on something else – and you know what?
+Sex in itself mustn’t become a source of stress in your life.
+Feeling obligated to engage in sexual activity is an emotional burden that no one should carry such a weight.
+Before this happens, take the time to listen to yourself, clearly communicate your limits and never succumb to any form of pressure.
+Sometimes, we don’t want to have sex because our focus is just on something else.
+And you know what?
 That’s fine.

 Share